Nikolaj-Georgiev/Nikolaj-Georgiev/README.md

 <h1 align="center"> Hi there 👋, I am Nikolay Georgiev and I realy enjoy coding! &#128513 </h1>
 <p align="center">
- I have many years of working experience in international companies in the fields of sales, marketing and management.
-I've reached a point in my life where I want to be close to my family and to do things for living that I really enjoy.
-And I really enjoy creating things.
-Things that can be useful to others.
-So, I have finally stepped on a path of learning programming and grabbing with full hands all the beauties that comes from it.
+ With a rich background in international companies, I've gathered extensive experience in sales, marketing, and management.
+As life has evolved, my priorities have shifted towards creating meaningful connections with my family and pursuing work that aligns with my passions.
+My newfound joy lies in crafting solutions that contribute positively to others' lives.
-  I'm currently developing my skills in these core technologies:
+  Currently immersed in the world of programming, I am actively developing my skills in the following core technologies:
 </p>
 <p align="center">
   <a href="https://developer.mozilla.org/en-US/docs/Web/HTML"><img src="https://skillicons.dev/icons?i=html&theme=dark&perline=5" /></a>